 - blood thinners

-- nonsteroidal anti-inflammatory drugs such as ibuprofen and naproxen
+- nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen

-You can take most medicines as usual, but you may need to adjust or stop some medicines for a short time before your upper GI endoscopy.
+You can take most of your medicines as usual.
+However, you may need to adjust or stop some medicines for a short time before your upper GI endoscopy.
 Sometimes, your doctor may ask you to stop any blood thinners you are taking to decrease the chance of a problem with the procedure.
 Talk with your doctor about the specific medicines you take and if you need to change the routine you follow when taking your medicines before the procedure.

 Do not eat or drink before the procedure

-To see your upper GI tract clearly, your doctor will most likely ask you not to eat or drink up to 8 hours before the procedure.1 Some people may be given additional instructions.
+To see your upper GI tract clearly, your doctor may ask you not to eat or drink for up to 8 hours before the procedure.1 Some people may be given additional instructions.
 Talk with your doctor about specific instructions.

 How do doctors perform an upper GI endoscopy?

-You’ll be asked to lie on your side on an exam table.
+During the procedure, you’ll be asked to lie on your side on an exam table.
 The doctor will carefully pass the endoscope down your esophagus and into your stomach and duodenum.
 The endoscope can fill your stomach and duodenum with air, making the organs easier to see.
-A small camera mounted on the endoscope will send a video image to a monitor, allowing close examination of the lining of your upper GI tract on the monitor.
+A small camera mounted on the endoscope will send a video image to a monitor.
+The doctor will closely examine the lining of your upper GI tract on the monitor.

 During the upper GI endoscopy, the doctor may